ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 te h&lt;uud in salt, and sugar.
 If this receipt is properly tried, it will
 ie »er be abandoned There is none that
-surpasses it. if so good
+surpasses it. if so good.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:me:batch_me_camden_ver01:data:sn78000873:00279524664:1872121901:0207/pct:3.544304,86.195827,11.443038,9.099889/!600,600/0/default.jpg"/>
 </td>